. I was looking for updates on

 SOA explained in plain english:

-"( Can someone explain in plain english
+"( Can someone explain in plain english-- idiot's guide?

 what is SOA all about?